An island of spiritual hedonism

 Apparently, some motorbike shops scam tourists so it’s advisable to check out reviews of the place before you rent the vehicle.

 In 2019, we rented a Honda Click motorbike from Budget Two in Thong Sala at the pier and we can recommend this shop.
-It was very professional and our motorbike was new and worked perfectly.
+They were very professional and our motorbike was new and worked perfectly.

 In 2024, Alex rented a bike from Yum Yum Restaurant in central Sri Thanu and also didn’t have any problems.